pauroger/exp-net-fundamentals-2025-Q2/README.md

 2025-06-07

 Followed the IP Address management videos while running and testing myself every EC2 instance.
-I've also created a Windows VM Maching in Azure.
+I've also created a Windows VM Machine in Azure.
 See documented process in the [IP Address Management Journal](projects/week1/ip-address-management/JOURNAL.md).

 2025-06-06